AI scribe: Patient consent

+Sometimes, consent or pay may happen where the patient is forced to either consent to the use of an AI scribe, or pay extra for the appointment.

 Pricing

 With the exception of fully open-source programs, which are free, medical scribe computer programs are rented rather than sold ("software as a service").
-Monthly fees vary from mid-two figures to four figures, in US dollars.
+As of 2024, monthly fees vary from mid-two figures to four figures, in US dollars.
 Some companies run on a freemium model, where a certain number of transcriptions per month are free.

-Scribes that integrate into Electronic Health Records, removing the need for copy-pasting, typically cost more.

-Fully open-source scribes provide the software for free.
-The user can install it on hardware of their choice, or pay to have it installed.
-Some open-source scribes can be installed on the local device (that is, the one recording the audio) or on a local server (for instance, one serving a single clinic).
-They can typically be set not to send any information externally, and can indeed be used with no internet connection.